nccgroup/CollaboratorPlusPlus/README.md

 4) Edit the configuration file to enable ssl, point the server to the keystore and specify the passwords used.
 5) Run the server again and specify the configuration to be used `java -jar CollaboratorAuth.jar CollaboratorServer.properties`

-####Recommended: Secure the *actual* Collaborator Server
+#### Recommended: Secure the *actual* Collaborator Server

-1) Change the polling port used by Burp Collaborator.
+1) Change the interface and polling port used by Burp Collaborator.
-2) Use firewall rules to block WAN connections to the polling port.
+- It is recommended to use the loopback interface for this.